 Graduating High School Senior: These scholarships are awarded to students graduating from high school who want to complete a technical program.
 Applicants must declare a technical area of interest and remain in that program for the duration of the scholarship.
 These scholarships pay tuition and applicable fees for up to two years.
-Awards can vary from single semester scholarships to full two-year scholarships.
-Students must be enrolled full time (12 credit hours or more) and have a GPA of at least a 2.5 for the scholarship in order to be continued beyond the first year, if offered a full two-year scholarship.
+Awards can vary from single-semester scholarships to full two-year scholarships.
+Students must be enrolled full-time (12 credit hours or more) and have a GPA of at least 2.5 for the scholarship to be continued beyond the first year if offered a full two-year scholarship.
 Single-term scholarship awards are non-renewable.
+Each student chosen as a recipient of this scholarship will be required to complete at least 1 service duty day each academic year.
+The service duty day requirement would consist of participating in a recruiting event or service project on or off campus along with SUSCC employees and/or Ambassadors.

 Non-traditional: These scholarships are awarded to current students or new students who are not graduating high school seniors and wish to pursue a technical degree.
 Applicants must remain in that program for the duration of the scholarship.
 These scholarships pay tuition and applicable fees for up to two years.
 Awards can vary from single-semester scholarships to full two-year scholarships.
 These scholarships pay tuition and applicable fees.

-Students must be enrolled full time (12 credit hours or more) and have a GPA of at least a 2.5 for the scholarship to be continued beyond the first year, if offered a full two-year scholarship.
+Students must be enrolled full-time (12 credit hours or more) and have a GPA of at least 2.5 for the scholarship to be continued beyond the first year if offered a full two-year scholarship.
 Single-term scholarship awards are non-renewable.
+Each student chosen as a recipient of this scholarship will be required to complete at least 1 service duty day each academic year.
+The service duty day requirement would consist of participating in a recruiting event or service project on or off campus along with SUSCC employees and/or Ambassadors.